edrlab/thorium-reader/src/resources/information/en.md

 tagging; highly customizable layout settings, easy navigation using the table of contents and page list, reading progress bar, labelled bookmarks, "Zen" mode.

 * Enjoy complex EPUB 3 ebooks, fixed layout, with audio, video, animation and interactivity.
-* Open Readium LCP protected ebooks provided by a Public Library or Bookseller
+* Open Readium LCP protected ebooks provided by a Public Library or Bookseller.
 * Access to free ebooks via an easy navigation into online catalogs (OPDS).
 * Test full keyboard navigation.
 * Vision impaired people: use NVDA or Narrator as a screen reader.

 No ads.
 No private data going anywhere.

-The application is currently localized in three languages: English, French and German.
+The application is currently localized in four languages: English, French German and Spanish.
 More languages will come soon.

 Copyright 2019 European Digital Reading Lab.
 All rights reserved.
 Licensed to the Readium Foundation under one or more contributor license agreements.